 The new In-Tech line of router bits from Amana solves the problem by making the individual carbide cutters on the bit removable.
 So when the edge is dull, you simply turn the cutter to a fresh edge or replace it with a new, inexpensive insert.

 GOOD SELECTION.
-A quick scan of the bits in the photo below shows that Amana chose nine of the most commonly used profiles for woodworkers.
+A quick scan of the bits in the photo above shows that Amana chose nine of the most commonly used profiles for woodworkers.
 These are the workhorses of most home shops.
 So the cost savings is significant when averaged over the life of these new bits.
-Sources on page 51 has the information on where to find them.

-A NOT-SO-NEW IDEA .
-This isn’t a new concept in router bit design, however.
-Amana has produced replaceable insert bits for CNC (computer numerically controlled) industrial machines for many years (see box on opposite page).
+A NOT-SO-NEW IDEA.
+This isn't a new concept in router bit design, however.
+Amana has produced replaceable insert bits for CNC (computer numerically controlled) industrial machines for many years.
 These designs have proven themselves in production environments.
 But bringing this technology to the home woodworker might change the way you think about router bits.

 HOW THEY WORK.
 To make changing cutters possible, the carbide inserts are held in place with a screw.
 (I really appreciated Amana including the proper size hex wrench with each bit.)